 1) Medical Leaves: Requests for medical leaves are handled by the Office of Academic Advising in collaboration with the CAS and other campus offices.
-A medical leave is granted when the student is too ill to continue successfully at Skidmore for the express purpose of permitting the student to devote themselves to recovery.
-Supporting medical documentation is not required t the time students apply to take a medical leave.
-However, the College requires supporting medical documentation when students apply to return from a medical leave (see "Returning to the College after a Medical Leave")
+A medical leave is granted when the student is too ill to continue successfully at Skidmore.
+The College requires documentation of the illness and grants medical leaves for the express purpose of permitting the student to devote themselves to recovery.